 Benefit Retirement or Resignation (\$) Death or Disability (\$) Termination by Company Without Cause (\$) Termination by Company with Cause (\$) Termination Following Change in Control (\$)

-Cash Severance - (1) - (1 (1) (1) (3)
+Cash Severance - (1) (1) (1) (3)

-Bonus (2) (3)
+Bonus (2) (2) - (3)

-Health & Welfare Benefits (4) (4 (4) (4) (4)
+Health & Welfare Benefits (4) (4) (4) (4) (4)

 Total

-- (1) Executive would not be entitled to receive any payments, excluding accrued, but unpaid, base salary and PTO. - (2) Executive would be entitled to a pro rated bonus amount, if any, pursuant to the 2012 Ninivaggi Employment Agreement.
-The determination of the bonus amount, if any, is determined by Icahn Enterprises in its sole and absolute discretion. - (3) Executive would not be entitled to any specific payments upon a change in control, other than such payments that executive would otherwise be entitled to if termination upon a change in control was by reason of a termination by the company without cause or by Executive for Good Reason. - (4) Executive is entitled to continued participation in our group health plan, assuming he makes a timely election of continuation coverage under COBRA, at the executive's expense.
+- (1) Executive would not be entitled to receive any payments, other than the executive's salary pro-rated from the date the company gives notice of termination with or without cause through the 90th day following the date of such notice, excluding accrued, but unpaid, base salary and PTO. - (2) Executive would not be entitled to any bonus amounts pursuant to the 2013 Amended Ninivaggi Employment Agreement.

+- (3) Executive would not be entitled to any specific payments upon a change in control pursuant to the 2013 Amended Ninivaggi Employment Agreement. - (4) Executive is entitled to continued participation in our group health plan, assuming he makes a timely election of continuation coverage under COBRA, at the executive's expense.